dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

-We run `Store.reindex`, verify that data shows up in ElasticSearch and modify `StoreLocator`.
+We run `Store.reindex`, verify that data shows up in Elasticsearch and modify `StoreLocator`.

 {% highlight ruby %}
 class StoreLocator